alexksikes/fSphinx/tutorial/README.md

 A configuration file can be passed to "search.py" at the command line:

-    python ../tools/search.py -c config/sphinx_config.py 'harrison ford'
+    python ../tools/search.py -c config/sphinx_client.py 'harrison ford'

 This tool provides a command line interface to fSphinx which could be used for testing and debugging.

 The cache can be pre-computed or pre-loaded using the tool "preload_cache.py".

-    python ../tools/preload_cache.py -c config/sphinx_config.py ''
+    python ../tools/preload_cache.py -c config/sphinx_client.py ''

-This will compute the facets given in "sphinx_config.py" for the empty query (full scan) and perform this computation for every facet value under it.
+This will compute the facets given in "sphinx_client.py" for the empty query (full scan) and perform this computation for every facet value under it.
 It is important to note that by default every preloaded facet will always persist in the cache (the key will not expire).
 It is assumed that your configuration file has either a cache attached to the facets or to the entire client.
 In the later case the computation of the search is also cached along with the computation of the facets.

 Cool Now I'd like an Interface
 ------------------------------

 Now that you got yourself setup on the backend, you might still want an interface.
-You may also be interested in choosing different visualizations for your facets.
-If this is the case have a look at [Cloud Mining] [5] (coming soon).
+You may also be interested in choosing between different visualizations for your facets.
+If this is the case, have a look at [Cloud Mining][8].
 Cloud Mining uses the configuration file (discussed above) to build a complete search interface.

+    python /path/to/cloudiminig/tools/serve_instance -c config/sphinx_client.py

 OK I don't even have data, how do I start?
 ------------------------------------------

-If you'd like to scrape websites on a massive scale, you could check out [Mass Scrapping] [6].
+If you'd like to scrape websites on a massive scale, feel free to give [Mass Scrapping][6] a shoot.
 It's a tool I made which makes it easy to retrieve, extract and populate data.
-It was used to download all of IMDb in order to make [this] [5].
+It was used to download all the content from the IMDb website in order to make [this][5].

 [1]: http://sphinxsearch.com
 [2]: http://oreilly.com/catalog/9780596809553